 Pingwe, Dongwe & The Michamvi Peninsula

-The Michamvi Peninsula just north from Chwaka Bay, a narrow, thumb-like headland that boasts some of Zanzibar Island’s most exclusive hotels and resorts.
-The north-western tip has the added advantage of being the only true sundowner spot along the east coast, with a kilometre and a half of pristine west-facing beachfront and magnificent views across Chwaka Bay.
-Most of the peninsula’s luxury resorts face east however, scattered along the beach between Dongwe and Pingwe Village.
-Some of these are Zanzibar’s most refined and stylish, complete with private dive centres, private plunge pools and spas.
+Most of the peninsula’s luxury resorts face east, however, scattered along the beach between Dongwe and Pingwe Village.
+Some of these are Zanzibar’s most refined and stylish, complete with private dive centers, private plunge pools, and spas.

 Highlights of Pingwe, Dongwe & the Michamvi Peninsula